It is not unusual for divorced co-parents to feel confused about how to answer children’s questions about divorce? Here are important guidelines.

-Think of it like this.
-Something triggers them.
-They overhear someone talking about one of their parents having an affair, for instance, or they hear their parent on the phone talking about how angry they are at the other parent.
-Or they see you argue at an exchange.
+Here are some examples.
+A child hears adults talking about how about one of their parents had an affair, or they hear their parent on the phone talking about how angry they are at the other parent, or they see their parents argue at an exchange.
 These things cause distress because the two people who care for them, on whom they depend on, who they love the most in the world, are at odds with one another.
 That causes insecurity and fear.
-So they say: “Did you have an affair?” or “Why don’t you love Daddy anymore?”
+So they say: “Did you have an affair?” or “Why are you so mad at Daddy?”

 It may sound like they want those answers, because, well, they are asking those questions.
 But they are asking because they don’t know how to ask for what they really need.
 Most children can’t say: “I am feeling really insecure and worried about myself in the midst of this divorce and need reassurance that I will be ok.”